FAQs

 Is a tenant who finds a new home after receiving an invalid termination notice entitled to a relocation payment?

 Yes.
-If the Rent Program reviews a notice of termination of tenancy and finds it does not comply with the requirements of the Rent Ordinance and/or Elis Act Policy, program staff will immediately direct the landlord to rescind the invalid notice, allowing the tenant to remain in the unit until the landlord serves a valid notice.
+If the Rent Program reviews a notice of termination of tenancy and finds it does not comply with the requirements of the Rent Ordinance and/or Ellis Act Policy, program staff will immediately direct the landlord to rescind the invalid notice, allowing the tenant to remain in the unit until the landlord serves a valid notice.
 However, if the tenant has already taken action based on the invalid notice—including vacating the rental unit, signing a rental agreement for a new rental unit, or paying the security deposit for a new rental—the tenant is entitled to a permanent relocation payment.

 Are tenants in partially regulated units entitled to a relocation payment after receiving a notice of a rent increase greater than 10%?